OliverVea/TempuBot/README.md

 ## Commands

 ### Echo
-This command echoes whatever you write back and deletes your message.
-If only the command is called, it replies 'echo'.
+This command echoes whatever you write back with a little added ayaya and deletes your message.
 The primary purpose of this command is debugging and lulz.
 Example use:
-`!echo` the bot replies 'echo'.
+`!echo` the bot replies ':slight_smile:'.
-`!echo Matitka Sucks!` the bot replies 'Matitka Sucks!'.
+`!echo Matitka Sucks!` the bot replies 'Matitka Sucks! :slight_smile:'.
 Good bot.

+### Welcome
+This command just echoes the current welcome message.
+This allows us to see the welcome message without rejoining the server.
+Example use:
+`!welcome` the bot replies with the welcome message.

+### Setwelcome
+This command is used to set the welcome message.
+Example use:
+`!setwelcome x3 nuzzles! pounces on you uwu you so warm` sets a very uwu welcome message.

+### Enable
+This admin-only command enables the use of another command if it has been disabled.
+Currently only the clear command can be disabled.
+Example use:
+`!enable clear` enables the use of the clear command.

+### Disable
+This admin-only command disables the use of another command.
+Can only be used on clear currently.
+Example use:
+`!disable clear` disables the use of the clear command.

+### Clear
+This admin-only command clears messages from the channel it is sent in.
+The command takes one or both of two arguments: which members messages to clear and how many messages to clear.
+Example use:
+`!clear 15` clears the last 15 messages in the channel.
+`!clear @Matitka` clears the messages sent by Matitka within the last 100 messages in the channel.
+`!clear @Matitka 15` clears the last 15 messages sent by Matitka.

 ### Attendance
 This command is used to get a bar graph of the raiders' attendances.